 Visitors are expected to abide by all school rules during their time on school property.
-A visitor who fails to conduct him or herself in a manner that is appropriate will be asked to leave and may be subject to criminal penalties for trespass and/or disruptive behavior.
+A visitor who fails to conduct himself or herself in a manner that is appropriate will be asked to leave and may be subject to criminal penalties for trespass and/or disruptive behavior.
+Minor peers and relatives will not be permitted to accompany students to school or visit with students during the day.
+Basically, all doors are locked including the main entrance.
+Thank you for your cooperation in helping us secure a safe environment for our students.